Here is a special podcast with my parents on how words matter and the affects it has on other people especially gossip.

-In this refreshingly honest episode of Parenting With Vanessa Kahlon, Vanessa is joined by licensed marriage and family therapist Kerry Johnson—who also happens to be one of her closest friends.
+In this refreshingly honest episode of Parenting With Vanessa Kahlon, Vanessa is joined by licensed marriage and family therapist Carrie Johnson—who also happens to be one of her closest friends.
 Together, they unpack what happens when kids experience a behavioral outburst... and then don’t want to talk about it in therapy.

 From school incidents to home meltdowns, the conversation dives into the importance of regulation, emotional safety, and why sometimes less talking is more effective.
 They discuss how shame, anxiety, and sensory overload impact kids, and offer practical tools to empower parents, teachers, and therapists alike, without taking behavior personally.